andrasq/node-qibl/README.md

 Return via the callback a pair of connected unix domain sockets.
 Returns two open instances of `net.Socket` where the data written to `sockets[0]` will be readable from `sockets[1]`, and vice versa.
-The socket filename is `/tmp/node-socketpair.XXXXXX` where the `XXXXXX` is a random suffix.
+The socket filename is e.g. `/var/tmp/node-socketpair.XXXXXX` where `/var/tmp` is the value of the `TMPDIR` environment variable (default `/tmp`) and `XXXXXX` is a random suffix.
 The file is created with `qibl.tmpfile` and is automatically removed when the current process exits.

 Changelog
 ---------